EL PROBLEMA DE AGUA POTABLE ESTA CORREGIDO

 Este informe contiene información importante acerca de su agua potable.
 Haga que alguien lo traduzca para usted, o hable con alguien que lo entienda.

 We routinely monitor the conditions in the distribution system.
-On Wednesday, March 20, we experienced a loss of positive water pressure due to a water main break at 1909 to 1951 Briggs St. & 713 S. 19th Street in Harrisburg.
+On Tuesday, August 13, we experienced a loss of positive water pressure due to a main shut-down in the project area on Cameron St. at 6 N. Cameron, 20 N. Cameron, 30 N. Cameron, 100 N. Cameron, & 50 N. Cameron, in Harrisburg.
 A loss of positive water pressure is a signal of conditions that could allow contamination to enter the distribution system through back-flow by back pressure or back-siphonage.
 As a result, there is an increased chance that the water may contain bacteria that can make you sick.

 What should I do?